 Your boundaries are not for keeping others on the outside, but for protecting your peace on the inside.Deanna Talwalkar

 These past two years have been very hard on everyone.
 The pandemic turned the world upside down.
 Many lost loved ones.
 Others got their health jeopardized.
-At a very personal level, the snowball that has been rolling for a many years finally got too big to bear, and my entire believe system came crushing down.
+At a very personal level, the snowball that has been rolling for many years finally got too big to bear, and my entire believe system came crushing down.
 Anxiety, depression and resentment took over my life, and I started to question everything… every decision that I’ve made in the past.
 I lost peace.
 And that was a scary thing to feel.

 The lockdown and social distancing that happened with the pandemic were a blessing in disguise.
 They gave me the time I needed to do counseling, to face myself and my fears, to reflect and to settle my soul.
 Counseling gave me a new perspective on the things that happened in my life.
 Being able to talk to someone without them judging you or diminishing how you feel helped a lot.
 I can’t thank my counselor enough for all her wisdom, patience and guidance.
-She made me realized the importance and the necessity of boundaries, whether they were internal or external.
+She made me realize the importance and the necessity of boundaries, whether they were internal or external.
 And that you are not a bad person for setting up boundaries.
 Boundaries are necessary to protect the peace on the inside.
 Boundaries are healthy, boundaries are necessary for you to grow and learn.

 A year later, peace started to come back.
 I’ve set many physical and emotional boundaries to get where I am now.
 There is still a lot of room for improvement, and I am still a work in progress.
 But now I know what are the tangible steps that I can take to guard my heart and mind.